 Buttercup chickens get their name from their unique comb shape and the golden buff color of the hen’s plumage.
 The Buttercup’s comb is actually two single-combs that merge over the beak, as well as at the back.
 The combination on the best specimens forms a cup-shaped “crown” – that is, a cup surmounted by regularly spaced medium-sized points.
 Imperfectly formed Buttercup chicken combs look like a pair of antlers.

 Buttercup hens and roosters are different in color.
 Roosters are a rich reddish-orange with a black tail.
-The hen is golden buff with regularly marked black spangles, oval in shape, and positioned in parallel rows.
+Hens are golden buff with regularly marked black spangles, oval in shape, and positioned in parallel rows.
 The black sections of both male and female are a lustrous greenish-black.
 Both males and females have yellow skin, white earlobes (in England, the earlobes are red), reddish bay eyes, light horn-colored beak, and willow-green shanks and toes with the bottom of the feet yellow.
 Hens may grow spurs on the backs of their legs like other Mediterranean breeds.
 Males weigh 6.5 lbs. and females 5 lbs.
 Buttercup chickens are a non-broody, small to medium white egg-laying fowl.
 They can produce about 140-180 eggs per year.

 Did you know:

 The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
 We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.